 Loop record, Loop record & Loop record.
 This feature is underused in my opinion.
 Anytime I’m recording I do various takes and pick the best parts.
 Then bounce the comp I like with the best feel.
 Sometimes it takes me a few loops before I forget what I think I should hear and play by feel.

 Why would you chose a piece of hardware over a plugin emulation?
+Are these the key to your soulful sample packs?

 I like the tactile nature of hardware.
 I like the ability to grab what I want to change without having to look at a screen.
 Hardware also isn’t limited to my computer CPU.
 To start any idea I generally gravitate towards an instrument first and use the computer to keep time.
 Instruments don’t need regular updates, charging or loading.
 They also posses overtones that are imperfect, irregular or harbour unwanted noise which add to the character of the sound.
 Software emulations are great though and I will use them if I don’t have the hardware.